lhzhanglabtools/SMILE/README.md

 Three step-by-step tutorials are included in the `Tutorial` folder and https://smile.readthedocs.io/en/latest/ to show how to use SMILE.

-- Tutorial 1: Integrating simulation data
+- Tutorial: Integrating simulation data
-- Tutorial 2: Integrating DLPFC slices
-- Tutorial 3: Integrating SRT of healthy and psoriatic skin

 ## Support